 Moore College values your financial support and partnership with us.
-In fact, without it we wouldn’t be able to do many of the things we currently do to support faculty development, our scholarship program, and the replacement of John Chapman House to accommodate many of our single and married students.
+In fact, without it, we wouldn’t be able to do many of the things we currently do to support faculty development, our scholarship program, and the replacement of John Chapman House to accommodate many of our single and married students.
 We’ve seen God’s goodness in the faithfulness of our supporters who pray and give in an ongoing way.
-This has included substantial gifts (including bequests) to the College for specific projects.
-If you’d like to discuss areas of current need, please contact the Head of Moore College Foundation on +61 (0)2 9577 9900 or by email at FoundationHead@moore.edu.au.
+This has included substantial gifts (including gifts in wills) to the College for specific projects.
+If you’d like to discuss areas of current need, please contact the Moore College Foundation on +61 (0)2 9577 9900 or by email at Foundation@moore.edu.au.

-Note that gifts $2 and over towards the College’s purposes are tax deductible.
+Note that donations $2 and over are tax deductible.

-You can donate via credit card by choosing one of the below options, and you can also donate via Direct Deposit or Cheque.
+You can donate to these funds via credit card by choosing one of the below options, and you can also donate via Direct Deposit or Cheque.

-This gift will allow the College to allocate the funds to the most urgent funding priorities, which include Student Scholarships and the need for new student accommodation to replace John Chapman House.Give Now
+This gift will contribute to the running of the college and allow the College to allocate the funds to the most urgent funding priorities.Give Now

 While we continue to have needs for the funding, maintenance, repair and development of our varied property portfolio, our major focus for the next two years will be our Capital Campaign.
 We hope to raise $40 million to replace John Chapman House with modern accommodation for single and married students.Give Now